selective-php/database/docs/selects.md

 #### Using custom SQL Functions

-:construction: *This feature is under construction* :construction:
+*This new feature is under construction*

 Whenever you're missing support for some vendor specific function, please use plain SQL templating: